 The reality is that organic coffee can be treated with loads of natural pesticides which they are as harmful as the synthetic ones.

 Quality speaking, we can’t just rely on the use of pesticides and fertilizers.
-I previously wrote about how many steps there are from bean-to-cup that are affecting the quality such as terroir, harvesting, roasting, grinding and so on.
+I previously wrote about how many steps there are from bean-to-cup that are affecting the quality such as terroir, harvesting, roasting, grinding, extracting and so on.

 Bio pesticides instead are almost always non-toxic or less toxic than any other pesticides and their effective range is limited to related organisms which means that they are not used in big quantities.
 Another benefit of bio pesticides is that they don’t contaminate any areas because they decompose quickly without being carried off by wind.